 Accreditation by JCI (Joint Commission International) has been renewed

-St. Luke’s International Hospital was first accredited by the Joint Commission International (JCI) in July 2012, and after undergoing a re-accreditation survey in July 2015, accreditation has been renewed.
+St. Luke’s International Hospital was first accredited by the Joint Commission International (JCI) in July 2012, and after undergoing a re-accreditation survey in July 2015 and July 2018, accreditation has been renewed.
 Re-accreditation applies to all 5 previously accredited facilities, namely, St. Luke’s International Hospital, St. Luke’s Affiliated Clinic and Center for Preventive Medicine, St. Luke’s Birth Clinic, St. Luke’s Home Care Service Station, and St. Luke’s MediLocus.

 St. Luke’s basic Objectives of the Hospital Management specify, “To ensure quality medical care, we practice ‘evidence-based medicine’” (item 2), and “To fulfill our role as an international hospital, we prepare to accept patients from abroad” (item 7).
 We believe that JCI accreditation is also an essential way of guaranteeing to our patients from abroad that the medical service we provide satisfies international standards.

 We diligently strive to continuously improve the quality of our medical care and promote the highest level of safety concerning all aspects of this hospital, in awareness and anticipation of medical and social changes, while we maintain and develop the provision of healthcare that meets JCI standards.